parsahl0707/CSC-4710-Project-02/README.md

 COOKIE_LIFETIME=86400000
 ```

-4. Create the ".config.json" file in the "Frontend" directory with the same PORT as the ".env" file in the "Backend" directory and the following structure:
+3. Create the ".config.json" file in the "Frontend" directory with the same PORT as the ".env" file in the "Backend" directory:

 ```
 {